beyondessential/tupaia/packages/devops/README.md

   - beta-export.tupaia.org
   - beta-mobile.tupaia.org
 - ssh into the dev server, and run the following to set up the environment variables for the beta server on parameter store
-  - `~/tupaia-devops/scripts/utility/storeDotEnvOnParameterStore.sh --repository-name meditrak-server --environment beta`
+  - `~/tupaia/packages/devops/scripts/utility/storeDotEnvOnParameterStore.sh --package-name meditrak-server --environment beta`
-  - `~/tupaia-devops/scripts/utility/storeDotEnvOnParameterStore.sh --repository-name tupaia-config-server --environment beta`
+  - `~/tupaia/packages/devops/scripts/utility/storeDotEnvOnParameterStore.sh --package-name web-config-server --environment beta`
-  - `~/tupaia-devops/scripts/utility/storeDotEnvOnParameterStore.sh --repository-name tupaia-web --environment beta`
+  - `~/tupaia/packages/devops/scripts/utility/storeDotEnvOnParameterStore.sh --package-name web-frontend --environment beta`
-  - `~/tupaia-devops/scripts/utility/storeDotEnvOnParameterStore.sh --repository-name tupaia-admin --environment beta`
+  - `~/tupaia/packages/devops/scripts/utility/storeDotEnvOnParameterStore.sh --package-name admin-panel --environment beta`
 - Log in to AWS SSM Parameter Store web interface and change the following secret parameters:
-  - `/tupaia-config-server/beta/CONFIG_SERVER_BASE_URL/` to https://beta-config.tupaia.org
+  - `/web-config-server/beta/CONFIG_SERVER_BASE_URL/` to https://beta-config.tupaia.org
-  - `/tupaia-config-server/beta/TUPAIA_APP_SERVER_URL/` to https://beta-api.tupaia.org/v2
+  - `/web-config-server/beta/TUPAIA_APP_SERVER_URL/` to https://beta-api.tupaia.org/v2
-  - `/tupaia-config-server/beta/EXPORT_URL/` to https://beta-export.tupaia.org
+  - `/web-config-server/beta/EXPORT_URL/` to https://beta-export.tupaia.org
-  - `/tupaia-config-server/beta/EXPORT_COOKIE_URL/` to beta-config.tupaia.org
+  - `/web-config-server/beta/EXPORT_COOKIE_URL/` to beta-config.tupaia.org
-  - `/tupaia-web/beta/REACT_APP_CONFIG_SERVER_BASE_URL` to https://beta-config.tupaia.org/api/v1/
+  - `/web-frontend/beta/REACT_APP_CONFIG_SERVER_BASE_URL` to https://beta-config.tupaia.org/api/v1/
-  - `/tupaia-admin/beta/REACT_APP_API_URL` to https://beta-api.tupaia.org/v2
+  - `/admin-panel/beta/REACT_APP_API_URL` to https://beta-api.tupaia.org/v2
 - Set up a branch called `beta` in each of the four repositories
 - Run the lambda script 'backupEC2'
 - Wait until the snapshot has finished creating (can check progress in ec2 web interface), then run 'restoreFromBackup' (note that this will have the side effect of also re-cloning all other dev servers)
-- The deployment scripts should run, so that when the ec2 server starts back up, it should all be working Note that we left both tupaia-config-server and meditrak-server pointing to https://dev-aggregation.tupaia.org as their DHIS2 server.
+- The deployment scripts should run, so that when the ec2 server starts back up, it should all be working Note that we left both web-config-server and meditrak-server pointing to https://dev-aggregation.tupaia.org as their DHIS2 server.
 If we want a full beta setup, we also need to follow a similar process to get a clone of the aggregation server.